emmyzzang/BeerFinder/README.md

 * W3 Schools
 * Watchify

+# Features

+The following features are included.

-Beer Explorer is wrapped -- from every REST endpoint in the UI to the DB -- in a secure user authentication provided by the NodeJS packages, BCrypt and Passport.
+Built using an MVC architecture, Beer Explorer is wrapped -- from every REST endpoint in the UI to the DB -- in a secure user authentication provided by the NodeJS packages, BCrypt and Passport.

 ![](misc_extras/bf1.png)